-The Shenandoah Valley stretches 200 miles from Roanoke to Winchester, with so many things to do and see along the way, including the Shenandoah National Park with its spectacular Skyline Drive.
+The Shenandoah Valley and Virginia Mountains regions stretch from Roanoke to Winchester, with so many things to do and see along the way, including the Shenandoah National Park with its spectacular Skyline Drive.
 Even the kids might appreciate the scenery!

 On top of Roanoke's Mill Mountain, off the Blue Ridge Parkway and alongside the famous Roanoke Star, is the Mill Mountain Zoo with 55 species of mammals, birds and reptiles.
 Kids can ride the ZooChoo train, and families can picnic overlooking the beautiful Roanoke Valley.

 The Virginia Museum of Transportation is the official transportation museum for the state, where children can see real diesel, electric and steam locomotives up close, as well as fun model train exhibits.
 In addition to trains, the museum has antique automobiles, trucks and carriages.

 North of Roanoke is the Monacan Indian Living History Exhibit at Natural Bridge , the National Historic Landmark near Lexington.
 Visitors can not only learn about the Monacans, but can help with canoe building, construction of dwellings, fishing and preparing of meals.